oliverne/easy-ecdsa/README.md

 ## Security

-- It doesn't rely on NodeJS `crypto.randombytes()` and `window.crypto.getRandomValues()` So it is considered not cryptographically secured
+- It DOESN'T rely on NodeJS `crypto.randombytes()` and `window.crypto.getRandomValues()` So it is NOT considered cryptographically secured.

-- Instead of native crypto API, it depends on [seedrandom](https://github.com/davidbau/seedrandom) that creates ARC4-based PRNG
+- Instead of native crypto API, it depends on [seedrandom](https://github.com/davidbau/seedrandom) to creates random values based on ARC4-based PRNG.

 - A message for signing is hashed by using SHA256.
-Although the output is Base58 encoded string, it is not "double hashing" and neither compatible with the formats used by crypto currency
+Although the output is Base58 encoded string, it is not "Double Hashing" and neither compatible with the formats used by crypto currency.

 ## Install

-`npm i easy-ecdsa`
+`npm install easy-ecdsa`

 OR